When people think computational geometry, in my experience, they typically think one of two things:

 Here, we see a clever proof technique and a result that is curious enough to be appreciated on its own.
 But if theoretical relevance isn’t enough for you…

 And important in-practice

-As I mentioned earlier, game development relies heavily on the subject (for example, collision detection often relies on computing the convex hull of a set of objects); as do geographic information systems (GIS), which are used for storing and performing computations on geographical data; and robotics, too (e.g., for visibility and planning problems).
+As I mentioned earlier, game development relies heavily on the application of computational geometry (for example, collision detection often relies on computing the convex hull of a set of objects); as do geographic information systems (GIS), which are used for storing and performing computations on geographical data; and robotics, too (e.g., for visibility and planning problems).

 Why’s it so tough?

 Let’s take a fairly straightforward computational geometry problem: given a point and a polygon, does the point lie inside of the polygon?
 (This is called the point-in-polygon, or PIP problem.)

 PIP does a great job of demonstrating why computational geometry can be (deceptively) tough.
 To the human eye, this isn’t a hard question.
 We see the following diagram and it’s immediately obvious to us that the point is in the polygon:

 Even for relatively complicated polygons, the answer doesn’t elude us for more than a second or two.
 But when we feed this problem to a computer, it might see the following: